With a Local: Malton, North Yorkshire

 The other place is The Talbot (in the Talbot Hotel).
 The whole idea is fantastic Yorkshire food done simply.
 So it’s no frills but fantastic fish and chips and the best pork or game pie.
 Personally, I love liver, not everyone does, but they do some fantastic calves’ livers there—kidneys on toast—and a cracking steak.

-I’d probably take people to the Brass Castle Tap Room (10a Yorkersgate; tel.
+I’d probably take people to the Brass Castle Taphouse (10a Yorkersgate; tel.
 01653 698683).
 It’s not open all the time.
 It’s almost like a pop-up pub.
 The beer in there is superb.
 Those guys, they make beer in a garage at the back and yet they’ve won several UK awards for their beers.
-They currently have the champion lager [Helles] and have awards for a few other beers.
+They currently have a champion lager [Helles] and have awards for a few other beers.
 They are serious brewers.

 The Talbot Hotel is meant to be haunted but the tale that’s known in these parts is about Charles Dickens.

 He used to visit his friend, Mr Smithson, and used to stay at the Talbot Hotel.
 Mr Smithson had an accountancy.
-Charles Dickens based Scrooge’s counting-house, in A Christmas Carol on Mr Smithson’s office, in Chancery Lane.
+Charles Dickens based Scrooge’s counting house, in A Christmas Carol on Mr Smithson’s office, in Chancery Lane.
 They have a plaque there.
-It’s slightly pooky and extraordinary.
+It’s slightly spooky and extraordinary.

 In the book, he talks about the bells of St Leonard’s.
 St Leonard’s is just up the hill—it’s almost like A Christmas Carol is coming alive in Malton.

-Malton is the gateway to this part of Yorkshire.
+Malton is the gateway to this part of North Yorkshire.

 For history and heritage, we have Castle Howard…it is Vanbrugh’s palace.
 When you see it you just can’t believe it—utterly beautiful.